Load Balancers in System Design

 Types of load balancers

-Hardware load balancers, on the other hand, are physical devices that are installed in a network.
+Hardware load balancers are physical devices installed in a network or in data centres.
 They are generally less flexible and offer fewer options for customization.
-However, they are often faster and more reliable than software load balancers, as they are dedicated hardware devices that are designed specifically for load balancing.
+But they are faster and more reliable than software load balancers because they are dedicated hardware devices designed specifically for load balancing.

-Overall, the choice between a software or hardware load balancer depends on the specific needs and requirements of a system.
-Software load balancers are generally more suitable for systems that require a high level of customization and scalability, while hardware load balancers are better suited for systems that require high performance and reliability.
+Overall, the choice between a software or hardware load balancer depends on the specific requirements of a system.
+Software load balancers are more suitable for systems that require a high level of customization and scalability, while hardware load balancers are better for systems that require high performance and reliability.

 Pros and cons of software load balancers